xiidea/ezRbac/README.md

 1. Put **ezRbac** in the **third_party** Directory of your application

-2. Run the sqls in scheme directory or create three tables in your database manually.
+2. Run the sqls in schema directory or create three tables in your database manually.

 3. Add a hook in **./application/config/hooks.php**